 Mold Removal Tips and Tricks

-Thompson Building Associates has created a list of tips and tricks to help you clean up your mold problem.
+Thompson Restoration Associates has created a list of tips and tricks to help you clean up your mold problem.
 Professional cleaners and mold remediation specialists may use methods not covered in our steps.
 Mold may cause staining and cosmetic damage if not restored properly or early enough.
 Due to this, it may not be possible to clean an item back to its original appearance.

 - Work with your mold remediation company to include air duct cleaning as part of the process.